Meowfit/reconPy/README.md

 > right_exact_match_cols = ['Bloomberg code', 'SD', 'TD']

 **left_compare_cols**:  _list of string_
-: Columns from left_df used to calculate matching scores and determine if record pairs are within matching tolerance.
+Columns from left_df used to calculate matching scores and determine if record pairs are within matching tolerance.
 Supports float, integer, date, datetime, and string data types.
 String comparisons will have blank diff columns.

 **right_compare_cols**:  _list of string_
-: Columns from right_df used to calculate matching scores and determine if record pairs are within matching tolerance.
+Columns from right_df used to calculate matching scores and determine if record pairs are within matching tolerance.
 Supports float, integer, date, datetime, and string data types.
 String comparisons will have blank diff columns.

+> [!NOTE]
 > The order of left_compare_cols and right_compare_cols is crucial.
 They link corresponding columns when header names differ between left_df and right_df:
 >
 > Example: